graphitemaster/discord-rogue/README.md

 describing splash screens for start, resume and gameover.
 These are not provided and you must supply your own.

-# Feature requests

-You may request features on the issue tracker but they may be closed if deemed too difficult or outside the scope of what this game is used for

 # Optimizations

 The code isn't as optimal as it can be, we do a lot of O(n) runs through